jhavera/avera-atlas-v5/README.md

 ### Pc Methods

 **Standard 2D Pc (`pc_circle`)**: Integrates collision probability over a circular hard-body region on the conjunction plane.
-Supports multiple estimation modes:
-- Mode 64 (default): 64th-order Gauss-Chebyshev quadrature
-- Mode 0: Equal-area square approximation (fast)
-- Mode -1: Circumscribing square upper bound
-- Mode 1: Full numerical integration (scipy.integrate.quad)

 **Frisbee Max-Pc**: When covariance data is unavailable for one object (common for newly detected debris), computes a conservative upper-bound Pc.
-This ensures safety-critical decisions aren't undermined by missing data.

 ### Risk Thresholds